Understand record distribution in assignment rules

 Susana | 11:17 AM |

 Miriam's last assignment is earlier than Sanjay's and Susana's.
-She's been waiting longest, so the lead is assigned to her and her last assignment time is updated.
+Miriam has been waiting longest, so the lead is assigned to her.

 Scenario 2

-Assume that you have three sellers—Miriam, Sanjay, and Susana.
-A set of rules is created for assigning records to them.
-The initial order is Miriam, Sanjay, and Susana.
+A set of rules is created for assigning records to three sellers, Miriam, Sanjay, and Susana, in that order.

-- Rule 1 assigns an incoming lead 1 to Miriam.
-The new order becomes Sanjay, Susana, and Miriam.
+- Rule 1 assigns an incoming lead to Miriam.
+The new order becomes Sanjay, Susana, Miriam.

-- Rule 2 assigns the next incoming lead 2 to Sanjay.
-The order is now Susana, Miriam, and Sanjay.
+- Rule 2 assigns the next incoming lead to Sanjay.
+The order is now Susana, Miriam, Sanjay.

-- Rule 3 assigns lead 3 to Susana.
-The final order becomes Miriam, Sanjay, and Susana.
+- Rule 3 assigns the next lead to Susana.
+The order is now Miriam, Sanjay, Susana.

-- Now, a new lead comes in to the application—Rule 1 assigns the lead 4 to Miriam.
+- Rule 1 assigns the next lead to Miriam.

-However, you might have noticed that only Rule 1 is assigning the record to Miriam twice consecutively.
-This is because the order of assigning records is stored at the org-level and not at the rule-level.
+Only Rule 1 assigns the record to Miriam twice consecutively.
+This is because the order of assigning records is stored at the organization level, not at the rule level.

 Scenario 3

-Assume that you have two sellers—Miriam and Sanjay.
-A rule is created for assigning records to them.
-The initial order is Miriam and Sanjay.
+A rule is created for assigning records to two sellers, Miriam and Sanjay, in that order.

-This is because whenever a seller creates a new record, they're automatically included in the distribution list.
-This affects the order of assignment for future records.
+Why?
+When a seller creates a record, they become its owner and are automatically included in the distribution list.
+This affects the order in which future records are assigned.

 Load balancing distribution

-Load balancing assignment finds the sellers who meet the rule's criteria and gives the record to the one who can take on more work.
+Load balancing assignment also distributes a new or updated record fairly among the sellers who meet the rule's criteria.
+It gives the record to the seller who can take on more work.
 This method makes sure that all salespeople have a fair share of work and reduces uneven workloads.

 Let's look at an example to understand load balancing distribution.